-- A. If a development approval expires without commencement of construction or development, the owner/developer shall be entitled to a refund without interest, of impact fees paid as a condition for its issuance, unless otherwise agreed by the city and the owner/developer, except that the city shall retain one (1) percent of the fee to offset a portion of the cost of collection and refund.
-The owner/developer must submit a letter requesting a refund to the Community Development Department within thirty (30) days following expiration of the development approval granted. - B. Unless otherwise provided in this Title, any funds not expended or encumbered by the end of the calendar quarter immediately following ten (10) years from the date the impact fees were paid shall, upon application of the then current land owner, be returned to such land owner with interest at the legal rate, provided that the land owner submits an application for a refund to the Community Development Department within one hundred eighty (180) days following expiration of such ten (10) year period.
+If a development approval expires without commencement of construction or development, the owner/developer shall be entitled to a refund without interest, of impact fees paid, unless otherwise agreed by the city and the owner/developer, except that the city shall retain one (1) percent of the fee to offset a portion of the cost of collection and refund.
+The owner/developer must submit a letter requesting a refund to the Community Development Department within thirty (30) days following expiration of the development approval granted.